Change Makers in Sustainable Clothing. The People and Brands Driving the Eco-Friendly Apparel Movement.

 The Forces of Nature Behind the Slow Fashion Movement

-These bloggers aren’t just writing about slow fashion, they’re living it.
+These bloggers and brands aren’t just writing about slow fashion, they’re living it.

 The Sustainability Innovators